Members

 Ruth Brown holds a Bachelor of Music from the University of Texas at Dallas, with graduate studies in Flute Performance and Pedagogy at Meredith College.
 She began playing handbells in 1995 after seeing The Raleigh Ringers perform.
 Ruth teaches private music lessons and directs church handbell choirs when she is not crunching numbers as a bank analyst.
 She and her husband, David, have been blessed with two amazing daughters, their wonderful husbands, and seven beautiful grandchildren.

 Blake Long comes to us originally from Farmville, North Carolina, where his early years were a mix of piano, voice lessons, and euphonium performances.
 He took his music to UNC-Chapel Hill where he performed in various groups while earning a Chemistry degree.
 After a stint in pharmaceutical R&D, he now is a consultant advising pharma companies.
 Blake joined the group a year after learning how to play handbells after college and has been with the group for a total of 9 years.
-He and his wife Melissa of almost 25 years have raised three boys, Spencer, Tyler, and Barrett in the town of Clayton.
+He and his wife Melissa of 25 years have raised three boys, Spencer, Tyler, and Barrett in the town of Clayton.

 Kristin Murphy, a native of Virginia Beach, relocated to North Carolina to continue ringing with The Raleigh Ringers.
 Kristin started ringing as a child with Virginia Beach UMC and continued ringing through college and pharmacy school with Williamsburg United Methodist Church, Virginia Handbell Consort, James River Ringers, and Virginia Bronze.
 When she is not ringing, Kristin works as a pharmacist who leads the medication safety team for Novant Health.
 She and her wife (and fellow ringer) Allison can often be found at Starbucks, a local craft brewery, or chatting it up with daughters Elizabeth and Meredith over Skype to hear all about their adventures in Dublin, Ireland.

-Jennifer Stearns is thrilled to begin her sixth year with the group.
+Jennifer Stearns is thrilled to begin her fifth year with the group.
 She started ringing at summer camp in middle school and has been ringing ever since.
 In addition to bells, Jennifer has played French horn and sung in various choirs in the past.
 She is a native of New Hampshire but has made North Carolina home since moving here for work with laboratory software in 2011.
 Some of her other pastimes include cooking, knitting, playing European-style board games, and watching British panel shows with her husband Brian.
 Jennifer and Brian live in Holly Springs with their two cats and two dogs.

 ALUMNI